 I offer this story not because I really expect that anyone would do what my mother did.
 (Although I do wonder what else could she could have done.
 She was a single parent and most mornings she herself had class.)
 My intention is simply to illustrate the kinds of lessons that are on offer for children who live abroad.
 Moving to a new country requires things of a person that staying at home does not, but there is great benefit to this.
 For example, since that time, I have never been afraid of getting lost in a strange city.
 And I always carry a map with me.

-Certainly many of my other memories are much happier and more romantic: chasing pigeons by the pink and green confection of the Duomo, the taste of roasted chicken skin flavored with rosemary and olive oil, peering at the silky water of the Arno from the Ponte San Trinita, and staring through the branches of an olive tree at a deep springtime sky.
+Certainly many of my other memories are much happier and more romantic: chasing pigeons by the pink and green confection of the Florence Duomo, the taste of roasted chicken skin flavored with rosemary and olive oil, peering at the silky water of the Arno from the Ponte San Trinita, and staring through the branches of an olive tree at a deep springtime sky.

-And then there was the experience of attending an international school.
+And then there was the experience of attending an international school in Florence.
 Academically, the school was fine – I learned everything I was supposed to and then some about reading and math and history and science.
 My class was small, and we got lots of individual attention from the teachers.
 But this isn’t what I value now about that school year.
 Instead I think about taking recess most nice days under the linden trees in the Boboli Gardens right around the corner.
 I think about our weekly drives up to the Villa Torri di Gattaia that housed (and still houses) the upper school where we would have gym class in an ancient garden or browse for books in the paneled and tiered library.
 The villa is ten minutes from the Piazzale Michelangelo and has a similar view, a view that tourists travel to see, and which every week was mine.

 Of course, the school was very diverse.
 I had one classmate whose father was a British diplomat; their weekend residence up in the hills was an old villa and when I stayed over we spent hours wandering the surrounding olive orchards.
 Another friend of mine had escaped Iran with her family during the recent revolution.
 I didn’t understand exactly why they had to leave, but her house was a solemn place where her mother and grandmother waited daily for news of her father who had remained behind.
 Knowing these children and my other classmates gave me a sense of the size of the world and also an awareness of international politics that has stayed with me to this day.